We would like to make students aware of the criteria and conditions under which assessment extensions will be granted.

 - unavoidable and unexpected work commitments (for example, relocation, changes to fly-in/fly-out schedules).

-Applications for extensions should be submitted via email to the Unit Co-ordinator.
-The Unit Coordinator will notify the student of the outcome of the request via email.
-Further detail is on the application for assessment extension form.
+Applications for extensions should be submitted via email to the unit coordinator.
+The unit coordinator will notify the student of the outcome of the request via email.
+Further detail is on the application for assessment extension form [.pdf 621KB].

 Penalties for late assessment will be applied as per the Faculty of Health Sciences late submission policy.
 Students will be penalised by 10 per cent of the total mark for the assessment per calendar day for a late assessment if there is no prior negotiation with the relevant unit coordinator.